The Support App for Parents of Children with ADHD or Autism

 Community

-When Your Child Says 'I Hate Myself'
+When Your Child Says 'I Hate Myself': What to Say and Do

 Your child has said 'I hate myself', 'I wish I was dead', or 'nobody likes me', and you don't know whether it's frustration or something more serious